FaabLondon/WDI_LDN_PROJECT4/readme.md

 ##### [Please visit website](https://dress-to-impress.herokuapp.com/)

 ### Project planning
-* **User stories and wireframes** I defined my MVP as a typical e-commerce custoemr journey, that is browsing/searching/sorting items, adding them to your  letting the that are significant enough to help you know which features are core MVP and which you can cut
+* **User stories and wireframes** I defined my MVP as a typical e-commerce customer journey, that is, browsing/searching/sorting items, adding them to your cart and allowing user to checkout.
 * **Timeline**
+We were given 1 week to finish the project.
+I planned 5 days of programming, 1 day of tests for the back-end and front-end and 1 day of styling and working on responsiveness.

 ---

 ###### Homepage
-* The homepage xxxx
+* The homepage introduces the concept of dress to impress.

 <p align="center"><img src="" width="700"></p>